sonic-net/DASH/documentation/load-bal-service/fast-path-icmp-flow-redirection.md

 In case of live sites, for example, fast path goes wrong and incorrectly updates the flow, we will need a toggle to disable this behavior.

 There should be 3 knobs for controlling the 3 individual scenarios mentioned above.
-1.  vip / ilpip fastpath toggle - if enabled, honor ipv4 redirect with gre key 253
+1.  vip / ILPIP fastpath toggle - if enabled, honor ipv4 redirect with gre key 253
 1. ST / PE fastpath toggle - if enabled, honor ipv6 redirect packet with gre key 254
 1. ILB fastpath toggle - if enabled, honor ipv4 redirect with gre key 254